{{org_field_logo}}

 6. Policy Review

-This policy will be reviewed annually or sooner if legislative changes, CQC requirements, or organisational needs necessitate an update.
+This policy will be reviewed at least annually and sooner where there are changes in legislation, statutory guidance, CQC guidance, the assessment framework, case law, safeguarding requirements, organisational learning, or service delivery arrangements.
+Interim amendments may be issued where urgent updates are required.
 Updates will be communicated to all staff to ensure best practices are followed in assessment and care planning.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}